 *Some Saturn consoles don't output enough power for the RAD2X resulting in a loud audio buzzing and or screen anomalies.
-If this occurs you can use external power direct to the RAD2X via the microUSB port.
+If this occurs you can use external power directly to the RAD2X via the microUSB port.
 However this requires the removal of a small plastic tab to gain access to the microUSB port.

 Powered by RetroTINK